SOM Steering Committee on Economic and Technical Cooperation

-The objectives of the SCE are to:
+The objectives of the SCE are to

-- Strengthen the implementation of APEC's ECOTECH activities by prioritising work based on Leaders' and Ministers' commitments, and coordinating and providing oversight to the work of APEC fora
+- Support the implementation of APEC's ECOTECH activities by prioritizing work based on the commitments made by Leaders and Ministers, and overseeing the work of APEC fora

 - Provide policy guidance on ways to contribute to APEC's ECOTECH goals

-- Revising the APEC ECOTECH priorities
+- Revising APEC ECOTECH priorities

-- Introducing a uniform set of criteria for all project funding, where funding is based on the link between proposals and APEC’s core objectives.
+- Introducing a uniform set of criteria for all project funding, where funding is based on the link between proposals and APEC’s core objectives

 - Regional economic integration